OE-FET/keithley2600/README.md

 ## About
-Keithley driver with access to base functions and higher level functions such as IV measurements, transfer and output curves, etc. Base commands replicate the functionality and syntax from the Keithley TSP functions, which have a syntax similar to python.
+Keithley driver with access to base functions and higher level functions such as IV measurements, transfer and output curves, etc. Base commands replicate the functionality and syntax from the Keithley's internal TSP functions, which have a syntax similar to Python.

 *Warning:*

-There are currently no checks for allowed arguments in the base commands.
+There are currently only heuristic checks for allowed arguments in the base commands.
 See the [Keithley 2600 reference manual](https://www.tek.com/keithley-source-measure-units/smu-2600b-series-sourcemeter-manual-8) for all available commands and arguments.
 Almost all remotely accessible commands can be used with this driver.
 Not supported are: